CanonicalLtd/maas-docs/src/en/installconfig-he-kernels.md

 new hardware.

 Ubuntu's solution to this is to offer newer kernels for older releases.
-There are at least two kernels on offer for Ubuntu releases: the "generic" kernel -- i.e. the kernel released with the current series --and the Hardware Enablement kernel, which is the most recent kernel release.
+There are at least two kernels on offer for Ubuntu releases: the "generic" kernel, i.e. the kernel released with the current series, and the HWE kernel, which is the most recent kernel release.

 There are separate HWE kernels for each release of Ubuntu, referred to as `hwe-<release letter>`.
-So, the 14.04 / Trusty Tahr HWE kernel is called `hwe-t`, the 12.10 / Quantal Quetzal HWE kernel is called `hwe-q` and so on.
+So, the 16.04 / Xenial HWE kernel is called `hwe-x`, the 14.10 / Trusty Tahr kernel is called `hwe-t` and so on.
 This allows you to use newer kernels with older releases, for example running Precise with a Saucy (hwe-s) kernel.